chapati/beam-wiki/Exchange-integration-guide.md

 # Exchange integration guide (DRAFT)

 ## Getting binaries
-First of all, you should decide on which network you want to play with Beam:
+First of all, define the network you'd like to "play" with:
-- `mainnet` - it's the latest released version and you can get binaries from the [official website](https://www.beam.mw/downloads), from [Github Releases](https://github.com/BeamMW/beam/releases) or build yourself from the sources ([mainnet branch](https://github.com/BeamMW/beam/tree/mainnet)).
+- `mainnet` - it's the latest released production version, working with real money and you can get binaries from the [official website](https://www.beam.mw/downloads), see [Github Releases](https://github.com/BeamMW/beam/releases) or build yourself from the sources of ([mainnet branch](https://github.com/BeamMW/beam/tree/mainnet)).
-- `testnet` - download from [Github Releases](https://github.com/BeamMW/beam/releases) or build from the [testnet branch](https://github.com/BeamMW/beam/tree/testnet).
+- `testnet` - to check the features will be released soon to production, download from [Github Releases](https://github.com/BeamMW/beam/releases) or build from the [testnet branch](https://github.com/BeamMW/beam/tree/testnet).
-- `master` - here you can test the latest changes we are working on, build it from the [master branch](https://github.com/BeamMW/beam/tree/master).
+- `master` - to see the latest changes in development build the [master branch](https://github.com/BeamMW/beam/tree/master).

-Here are [detailed instructions on how to build project](https://github.com/BeamMW/beam/wiki/How-to-build) for *Windows*, *Linux*, *Mac* platforms .
+Here are [detailed instructions on how to build a project](https://github.com/BeamMW/beam/wiki/How-to-build) for *Windows*, *Linux*, *Mac* platforms .
 > Add `-DBEAM_NO_QT_UI_WALLET=On` command line parameter to the Cmake if you need only CLI version of the wallet without UI and QT5 library dependencies.

-As a result you need 4 binaries: `beam-node`, `explorer-node`, `beam-wallet` and `wallet-api`.
+You will need to build 4 binaries: `beam-node`, `explorer-node`, `beam-wallet` and `wallet-api`.

 ## Initializing Wallet

-To create a new wallet run the following command:
+To create a new wallet run the following command (`wallet.db` will be created in the working folder):

 `./beam-wallet init`

-and `wallet.db` will be created in the working folder.

 Output example for `init` operation: